 - i.
 The City will pursue federal, provincial, and private operating grants to support municipal programs and services.
-However, participation in such programs shall be undertaken with caution to ensure that the City's financial contributions do not create ongoing obligations beyond the period of available external funding. - i.
-The City will pursue federal, provincial, and private operating grants but will strictly limit financial support of these programs to avoid commitments which continue beyond funding availability. - ii.
+However, participation in such programs shall be undertaken with caution to ensure that the City's financial contributions do not create ongoing obligations beyond the period of available external funding. - ii.
 All capital grants are reviewed on an annual basis to ensure the allocation of funds are fully maximized. - iii.
-Provincial Municipal Sustainability Initiative (MSI)Local Government Fiscal Framework (LGFF) grant dollars shall be directed solely to Municipal Capital Projects from the year 2020 onwards. - iv.
-Federal Canada Community Building Fund grants-grant dollars of f.
+Provincial Local Government Fiscal Framework (LGFF) grant dollars shall be directed solely to Municipal Projects. - iv.
+Federal Canada Community Building Fund grant dollars of \$987,000 annually shall be allocated to Utilities. - f.
 Franchise Fee Revenue

-\$987,000 annually shall be allocated to Utilities.